Alerting & On-Call — Observability & Reliability

 - Data lakes layer structured query engines (Athena, Presto, Spark) over raw object storage

-- Storage tiering (hot/warm/cold/archive) optimizes cost — lifecycle policies automate transitions
+- Storage tiering (hot/warm/cold/archive) keeps costs sane.
+Lifecycle policies automate transitions

 Common Mistakes with Object Storage & Data Lake

-- Storing small objects individually — high request overhead per object, batch into larger files
+- Storing small objects individually.
+High request overhead per object, so batch into larger files

-- Not enabling versioning — accidental deletes or overwrites are irrecoverable
+- Not enabling versioning.
+Accidental deletes or overwrites become irrecoverable

 Tools for Object Storage & Data Lake